 Often, owning a home is not always the investment that the real estate industry leads consumers to believe it is.
-For example, back in 2014 , the value of an average home increased 3.6% a year compounded annually over the previous three decades , according to Freddie Mac, the Federal Home Loan Mortgage Corporation.
-In contrast, the compounded annual return of the S&P 500 over that same period was 11.1% according to Morningstar (the investment and research firm).
+For example, in 2014 Federal Home Loan Mortgage Corporation Freddie Mac said the value of an average home increased 3.6% a year compounded annually over the previous three decades.
+In contrast, the compounded annual return of the S&P 500 over that same period was 11.1% according to Morningstar investment and research.

-In today’s employment climate where relocation flexibility is of constant growing importance, and in some cases, absolutely essential for employees to relocate to climb the economic ladder, and the concern families have regarding job security coupled with the growing dependence on two family incomes, renting may provide a much less costly option than buying.
-The cost of selling a home, the time required to sell a home are serious impediments to relocation.
+In today’s employment climate, relocation flexibility is important and sometimes essential to an employee’s ability to climb the economic ladder.
+Families may have growing concerns regarding job security coupled with a growing dependence on a two-family income.
+In these situations and others, renting may provide a much less costly option than buying.
+The cost of selling a home combined with the amount of time it takes to actually close the sale are serious impediments to relocation.

-Hopefully housing prices will never see as significant a decline in price as they did in the recent recession of 2007, but even a small decline in home prices can cause a significant financial impact on a family.
+Hopefully, housing prices will never see as significant a decline in price as they did in the recent recession of 2007.
+Even a small decline in home prices can cause a significant financial impact on a family.
 History tells us that modest declines in home prices are fairly common.
-In fact, in 2014, the average price for a two bedroom home in the Philadelphia area has declined 5.0%, the average price for a three bedroom home has declined 3.6%, and the average price for a four bedroom home has declined 7.3% year after year.
+In fact, in 2014 the average price for a two, three, and four-bedroom home in the Philadelphia area declined 5.0%, 3.6%, and 7.3% respectively.

 The cost of rent is often less than the cost to buy a home.
 Buying a home is not for everyone.
-When you rent an apartment, you are not obligated to pay, like homeowners are, property taxes, homeowners’ insurance, or the cost of maintenance.
-These three items cost the average homeowner 3% of the purchase price of a home, each year.
+When you rent an apartment, you are not obligated to pay, like homeowners are, property taxes, homeowners’ insurance, and the cost of maintenance.
+These three items cost the average homeowner 3% of the purchase price of a home, year after year.
 This is equivalent to $621.56 a month.

-Whereas a income to debt ratio can pile up for a family, monthly rental payments on paper are not considered a debt, but rather an expense.
+Whereas an income-to-debt ratio can pile up for a family, monthly rental payments on paper are not considered a debt, but rather an expense.

 Home Maintenance Costs